 Ohio State University

-- Seeking strategies to improve quality of life in breast cancer survivors.
+Goal: To improve the quality of life of breast cancer survivors.

 Full Research Summary